Greenfield User Guide

 - This is the default space for all your files.
-You have a home directory named /home/username, where username is your PSC username.
+You have a home directory named /home/user-name, where user-name is your PSC username.
 The /home filesystem is shared across Greenfield, so you can access your files in /home from all Greenfield nodes.
-There is currently no quota on the /home file system.

-- The crucible filesystem is a scratch file system, shared across all Greenfield nodes, providing a fast, temporary file area for your running jobs.
+- The /crucible filesystem is a scratch file system, shared across all Greenfield nodes, providing a fast, temporary file area for data read or written by running jobs.
 It is much faster than the /home system.

-- Crucible is not a permanent storage space and it is not backed up.
-Files will only remain on crucible for up to 21 days and then they will be deleted.
-Crucible files will also be deleted if we need to free up space to keep jobs running.
+- The /crucible filesystem is not a permanent storage space and it is not backed up.
+Files that have not been accessed for 21 days are subject to deletion.
+Files in /crucible will also be deleted if we need to free up space to keep jobs running.

-- Be sure to store copies of your crucible files to your local site or to the Data Supercell as soon as possible after you create them.
+- Be sure to move your /crucible files to your local site or to the Data Supercell as soon as possible after your job completes.

 - Find your group name

-- If you have more than one grant, you will have a crucible directory for each grant. $SCRATCH will point to the directory associated with your default grant.
+- If you have more than one grant, you will have a /crucible directory for each grant.
 BE SURE to use the appropriate directory when working under multiple grants.

 - The Data Supercell

-- See the Data Supercell page for a detailed description.
+- See the Data Supercell User Guide for a detailed description of the Data Supercell.

-Globus Online, scp and sftp will all be available to transfer files from Blacklight to Greenfield.
-More information will be available here for globus-url-copy, scp and sftp as it becomes available.
+Globus Online, scp and sftp are all be available to transfer files to and from Greenfield.

 In order to use Globus Online to transfer files, you must either create a Globus Online account or use InCommon credentials.